 What is Bird Flu?

 Bird flu, also referred to as H5N1, avian influenza, and avian flu, is a type of viral infection from an influenza (flu) virus that primarily affects birds, but can also infect other animals, most notably cows and humans.
 It primarily spreads through contact with sick birds, and — though extremely rare — can be passed from person to person.
-Humans can become infected in a variety of ways, but the most common is poorly handling infected birds.
-Infection happens when droplets and dust particles are inhaled, or when surfaces contaminated with infected material like mucus, saliva, feces, raw milk, bedding, and litter, are touched and make contact with the eyes, nose, or mouth.
+Humans can be infected in a variety of ways, but the most common is poorly handling infected birds.
+Infection happens when droplets and dust particles are inhaled, or when surfaces contaminated with infected material like mucus, saliva, feces, raw milk, bedding, and litter, make contact with the eyes, nose, or mouth.

 What Are Bird Flu Symptoms and Complications?